Clearbryan/touraxis/README.md

    ```
    Please note that the token expires after 60 minutes and you'll need to log in again to get a new token if the token has expired.

    For every request to a protected endpoint, this token needs to be included in the request headers as `Authorization: Bearer <token>`.
+See screenshot below:

    ![title](Images/postman.jpg)